yuansfer/yuansfer-mobile-sdk-ios/README.md

 6、It cannot be called up or called back through the universal link.
 Please refer to the relevant configuration rules.

-7、For other detailed usage, please refer to the example in MobilePaySDKSample.
+7、For other detailed usage, please refer to the example in MobilePaySDKSample, The example is for reference only and should not be used directly in the project.